kleinbottle/swanlotus/content/blogs/the-making-of-a-logo/the-making-of-a-logo.md

 But something else struck Sol even more.
 The progression of ideas was not reflected in the positions of the words.
 In logic, one starts with a proposition and ends with a conclusion or inference.
 The _ascent_ of successive words seemed a better expression of this logical progression from thinking to being.

 He also wanted to emphasize the theme with a gradual whitening or blackening of the colours of the words.
 That would emphasize the idea of monotonic change.
 But as always, colours were a finicky, context-sensitive bunch.
-Background, foreground, and contrast would hold the final say.
+Background, foreground, and contrast would hold final sway.
 After experimenting for half a day, Sol settled on the logo shown below:

 ![Logo: the second cut]({attach}images/secondcut.svg){ width=60% }

 He stared at this version long and hard and felt satisfied, but not fully.
 There was a nagging sense of incompleteness hanging over the logo like a pall of smoke.
-He wanted to go back and start all over again, but his deadline was fast looming.
+He wanted to go back and start from scratch again, but his deadline was fast looming.
 He could make small changes, but could never hope to start over.

 ### The Interlude